andrewgdotcom/frith/README.md

 ```
 This should produce the following output:
 ```
-44b2807eb86fe644945f3f5d1aa3dcbe41d909dfa5f7295889ea9a4ab8278836  frith-install.sh
+6f19849dd8e601ad3406813e610cbe231dba58e4dcd11b94a86afcce71d79dc7  frith-install.sh
 ```
 8. Only if the above checks out, run the installer.
-You will be prompted for the temporary administration password:
+You will be prompted for the temporary administration password ("sudo password"):
 ```
 sudo bash frith-install.sh
 ```